As a youngster, I didn’t know what my Dad was talking about, so those words just fell somewhere in the soil of my mind.

 The Making of Paul Rene.

-Growing up in Detroit, my Dad said many times; “Son, I don’t want you to grow up to take a job.
-I want you to grow up to make a job.”
+Growing up in Detroit, my blue-collar Dad said many times, “Son, I don’t want you to grow up to take a job.
+I want you to grow up to create a job.”

 After high school, I joined the army and rose to officer ranks.
 Later I studied Industrial Design, which included interning in France.
 Soon after, Ford Motor hired me as a concept car designer.
-I was paid well and thus a privileged, suburban lifestyle of comfort and ease began.
+The pay was good, and a privileged, suburban lifestyle of comfort and ease began.

-Integration and Affirmative Action siphoned the talented 10th from the community.
-Educating and channeling that 10th into corporate and suburban culture.
-The effects left the masses of our extended families, in inner cities all across America, to wander without leadership, organization and direction.
+Integration and Affirmative Action siphoned the talented 10th from the community – educating and channeling many of the best minds into the corporate and suburban melting pot.
+The unforeseen effects left the masses of extended families, in inner cities all across America, to aimlessly wander without leadership and organization.

-Suddenly realizing that I was one of the siphoned, those childhood words spoken by my father sprung up.
-Within days I quit Ford.
+Suddenly realizing that I was apart of the 10%, those childhood words spoken by my father sprung up.
+Within days, I quit Ford.

-Eager to reverse course, but in a warmer climate – I and my new bride Renee, drove to.
-L.A. in our new Audi.
-Within 4 months of leaving, I lost in a risky business deal that Renee was opposed to, nearly 6 figures.
+Seeking a warmer climate to fulfill my Dad’s assignment, my new bride Renee, and I moved to L.A.
+Within four months of arriving, I lost in a risky business deal that Renee was opposed to, nearly six figures.
 All else was taken soon after.

 In 2002 however, worsening conditions did force my worn-out family and I to Phoenix, seeking refuge in my in-laws.
 Although help came, my marriage didn’t survive.